Harley-Dare/wow_project/README.md

 # Set up
-Edit config.ini to include your own Client ID and Secret (https://develop.battle.net/documentation/guides/using-oauth)
+Edit config.ini to include your own Client ID and Secret (https://develop.battle.net/documentation/guides/using-oauth).

-Edit config.ini to include characters you are interested in seeing (name, server, region)
+Edit config.ini to include characters you are interested in seeing (name, server, region).

 # Use
-Go to the working directory where you saved the files and run app.py Open to your browser and go to http://127.0.0.1:5000/
+Go to the working directory where you saved the files and run app.py.
+Open to your browser and go to http://127.0.0.1:5000/

 ![Example Image](/example.png)